fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/install-using-ruby-on-rails.md

 ![Ruby on Rails Js Folder]({% site.baseurl %}/gif/ror-folder-structure.gif)

-> If you are using 3.12.2 or older versions, download v3.13.0 to get the `rubyonrails` folder in the FusionCharts Suite XT package.
+> If you are using 3.12.2 or older versions, download v3.13.0 to get the `ror` folder in the FusionCharts Suite XT package.

 Following is the list of JavaScript files present in your `fusioncharts-suite-xt > js` folder: